“Just go ahead and collect the data, send it over to us, and we’ll look after it.”

 - Employee representatives

 - The legal department

 - Works Council (a shop-floor organization in many European countries that represents workers and functions as a local or firm-level complement to trade unions)

-If available, a data map can be referenced, or interviews of stakeholders can be conducted.
-At minimum, a data map should include:
+If available, we can reference data maps or interviews with stakeholders.
+At a minimum, a data map should include the following: